GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

           --member="user:$GCLOUD_ACCOUNT" \
           --role="roles/securitycenter.notificationConfigEditor"

-1. Create the notification feed to publish in real-time active security findings from Security Command Center into the same destination Pub/Sub topic as above:
+1. Create the notification feed to publish active security findings from Security Command Center to the same destination Pub/Sub topic that you used for logs in the previous section:

         gcloud scc notifications create scc-notifications-all-active \
           --organization="$ORG_ID" \
           --description="Notifications for active security findings" \
           --pubsub-topic=projects/$PROJECT_ID/topics/export-topic \
           --filter="state=\"ACTIVE\""

     This command creates a service account for you, usually in the form `service-org-ORGANIZATION_ID@gcp-sa-scc-notification.iam.gserviceaccount.com`, and grants it the `securitycenter.notificationServiceAgent` role at the organization level and the topic level, which is required for notifications to function.

-4. (Optional) Unless you plan to continue to modify this notification's filter (or create new notification feeds), you can now remove the temporary permissions you granted your `gcloud` tool account:
+1. (Optional) You can remove the temporary permissions that you granted your `gcloud` tool account.
+Don't do this if you plan to continue to modify this notification's filter or create new notification feeds.

+    To remove the temporary permissions, run the following commands:

         gcloud pubsub topics remove-iam-policy-binding \
           projects/$PROJECT_ID/topics/export-topic \